OUR APOTHECARY IN BATTLE GROUND IS RUN BY PHYSICIANS. EXPERTS IN NATURAL MEDICINE!

-Here is a photo of Dr Stansbury's daughter's lemonade stand in front of the garage that is now the apothecary.
+Here is a photo of Dr Stansbury's daughter's lemonade stand in front of the garage that is now the Apothecary in BG.

-The Reflector, Battle Ground's weekly paper announced the opening of the Natural Goods store and referred to the new business as an "apothecary" the town's first use of the term.
+The Reflector, Battle Ground's weekly paper announced the opening of the Natural Goods apothecary, the town's first such business.

 The NATURAL GOODS apothecary, also known as the HEALING ARTS APOTHECARY was a huge success and brought in patients to our practice and people curious to learn more about alternative medicine.

 Our NATURAL GOODS apothecary continued to flourish and required hiring additional staff as the supplements, teas, and natural medicines were well received by the community.